viscenter/multispectral-toolkit/MANUAL.md

   * _Collection_ - A collection of volumes.
 This is considered the intended output of the multispectral-toolkit.
   It is easiest to think of it as a digital library.
 When you navigate to a particular digital collection, you will see folders for each volume imaged.
 Folios are collected inside of their corresponding volumes, regardless of the day on which they were imaged. _(e.g. A folder containing TheIliad, TheOdyssey, etc.)_

+  * _Daily_ - A folder representing a day's worth of shooting.
+Each Daily folder should contain a Flatfields folder as well as at least one Folio folder.
+See **The "Standard" EurekaVision Workflow: _FILE MANAGEMENT_** for more information.

 ## The "Standard" EurekaVision Workflow ##